keptn/keptn.github.io/content/docs/0.5.0.beta/monitoring/prometheus/index.md

       cd ./examples/onboarding-carts
       ```

     - If you already have [onboarded the carts service](../../usecases/onboard-carts-service/), navigate to the directory `examples/onboarding-carts`.

-1. In this directory, you will find the `service-indicators.yaml`, `service-objectives.yaml`, and `remediation.yaml` file that are specific to the carts service, but can be replaced for any custom service.
-If Prometheus is currently not installed in your Kubernetes cluster, the following command will set up Prometheus and configures it according to the provided files:
+1. If Prometheus is currently not installed in your Kubernetes cluster, the following command will set up Prometheus and the Alerting Manager:

     ```console
-    keptn configure monitoring prometheus --project=sockshop --service=carts --service-indicators=service-indicators.yaml --service-objectives=service-objectives.yaml --remediation=remediation.yaml
+    keptn configure monitoring prometheus --project=sockshop --service=carts
     ```
     **Note:** If the keptn CLI does not show any output for approximately 30 seconds, abort the command (i.e. press Ctrl + C).
 Afterwards, please retry this command.